Initiate Transfer Course Evaluation

 Refer to move-in schedule and arrival instructions, and prepare for your move to campus

-First-year move-in is scheduled for Friday, August 26th.
+New student move-in is scheduled for Friday, August 25th.
 Specific information will be emailed from the Office of Residence Life in July.
 General information about move-in can be found on the Office of Residence Life website!
-Please note that International Student Move-in is August 21st.
+Please note that International Student Move-in is August 20th.

 Take a few minutes to review some Academic Resources as you prepare for college classes